labthings/picamerax/docs/recipes2.rst

 Advanced Recipes
 ================

-.. currentmodule:: picamera
+.. currentmodule:: picamerax

 The following recipes involve advanced techniques and may not be "beginner friendly".
 Please feel free to suggest enhancements or additional recipes.

 .. warning::

-    When trying out these scripts do *not* name your file :file:`picamera.py`.
+    When trying out these scripts do *not* name your file :file:`picamerax.py`.
     Naming scripts after existing Python modules will cause errors when you try and import those modules (because Python checks the current directory before checking other paths).